Kristina01111000/Drws_site/README.md

 9/5
 - Capitalize the elements in the quizzes
 - 	3
-- Take patreon mention out of the wellness check email
-- Change the email format to the growingholisctically email heading

 - plan for teh emails is to wait a few weeks still :(
 - Link to youtube
 - Email him link of page when done for confirmation